vebjorn1997/CS1420_final/readme.md

 ## Controls

-- WASD - move
+- wasd - move
-- SPACE - let time pass
+- space - let time pass
 - q - debug tool, reads the tile the player is on
 - e - generates a forest